-NC Health Choice provides 12 months of continuous coverage for eligible children.
-The 12-month certification period for siblings within the same household can differ if the siblings apply for and are approved for coverage in different months.
+NC Medicaid Health Choice provides 12 months of continuous coverage for eligible children.
+The 12- month certification period for siblings within the same household can differ if the siblings apply for and are approved for coverage in different months.

 All new and renewal applications are processed within the CMS standard of 45 calendar days from the received date of the signed application.
 The receipt date (Processing Day One) is the calendar day on which the county social services office receives the signed application.
 Mail picked up from the post office for processing on a non-State business day is determined as officially received on the next State business day.
-Applicants may apply via telephone with a DSS and the date of the application will be the call date.
-However, applicants must follow up with a signature page within the application processing time frame.
+Applicants may apply via telephone with a DSS and the date of the application will be the call date and the application can be signed telephonically.
+If there are technology issues that prevent the telephonic signature, the agency will mail the signature page that must be signed and returned However, applicants must follow up with a signature page within the application processing time frame.
 Any unsigned application is not a valid application and does not preserve the potential effective date even if the child is ultimately approved for coverage.